davidonzo/apiosintDS/README.md

 # DigitalSide-API v.1.0
 On demand query API for [OSINT.digitalside.it](https://osint.digitalside.it) project.
 You can query for souspicious IPs, domains and urls
-Searches will be performed against the IoC lists stored in the [GitHub Threat-Intel](https://github.com/davidonzo/Threat-Intel) and [OSINT DS website](https://osint.digitalside.it/Threat-Intel/lists/)
+Searches will be performed against the IoC lists stored in the [GitHub Threat-Intel](https://github.com/davidonzo/Threat-Intel) and [OSINT.DigitalSide.it website](https://osint.digitalside.it/Threat-Intel/lists/)

 ## Install
 Install python3 setuptools package according your distribution